zaidhafeeez/open_wiki/wiki_articles/articles_Python_programming_language/PyLadies.md

 # PyLadies

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:19:28.267538+00:00
+- **Last Updated:** 2024-12-04 11:47:45 UTC
 - **Original Article:** [PyLadies](https://en.wikipedia.org/wiki/PyLadies)
 - **Language:** en
 - **Page ID:** 36607703

 ## Summary
 PyLadies is an international mentorship group which focuses on helping more women become active participants in the Python open-source community.
 It is part of the Python Software Foundation.
 It was started in Los Angeles in 2011.
 The mission of the group is to create a diverse Python community through outreach, education, conferences and social gatherings.
 PyLadies also provides funding for women to attend open source conferences.
-The aim of PyLadies is increasing the participation of women in
+The aim of PyLadies is increasing the participation of women in computing.
+PyLadies became a multi-chapter organization with the founding of the Washington, D.C., chapter in August 2011.

 ## Categories
+This article belongs to the following categories:

 - Category:All stub articles
 - Category:Articles with short description